Getting started: Undergraduates and taught postgraduates

 Find resources

 SOLO is the resource discovery tool for Oxford’s libraries.
-You can use it to search the holdings of the Bodleian Libraries, other department and faculty libraries, and college libraries.
+You can use it to search the resources held by the University of Oxford's libraries.

 Our libraries hold many different kinds of material.
-This includes items that can be borrowed, items you can only use in the libraries and items you can access online.
+This includes items you can borrow, items you can only use in the libraries and items you can access online.

 Library services

-The Bodleian Libraries offer a range of services and facilities to support your study and research, including library computers, Wi-Fi access, electronic document delivery, and self-service printing, copying and scanning.
+The Bodleian Libraries offer a range of services and facilities to support your study and research, including library computers, Wi-Fi access, and self-service printing, copying and scanning.

 Training and support